scorpile/moneyprinter/README.md

 5. **Running the Bot:**

-   After setting up the virtual environment and installing the dependencies, you can run the bot using the following command:
+   After setting up the virtual environment and installing the dependencies, you should set your Binance API key & secret, and the Discord Channel Webhook into the .env file, then you can run the bot using the following command:

    ```bash
    python moneyprinter.py